Youssou N’Dour, born 1959 in Dakar, is a Senegalese singer and percussionist.

 On 2 July 2005 he performed at three of the Live 8 concerts (London, Paris and at The Eden Project in Cornwall) with Dido.

-Recently, he has covered John Lennon's Jealous Guy for the CD Instant Karma: The Amnesty International Campaign to Save Darfur.
+He has also covered John Lennon’s Jealous Guy for the CD Instant Karma: The Amnesty International Campaign to Save Darfur.